 Swiss Cohort of Healthcare Professionals and Informal Caregivers - SCOHPICA

-Trajectories and experiences of healthcare professionals and caregivers.
+Trajectories and experiences of healthcare professionals and informal caregivers.

 Objectives